A guide for parish and town councils in Northamptonshire

 The Coronavirus Act 2020 received Royal Assent on 25 March 2020 and made provision for the Secretary of State to bring forward regulations on local authority meetings, including the ability to hold them virtually.

 The Local Authorities (Coronavirus) (Flexibility of Local Authority Meetings) (England) Regulations 2020 came into force on 4 April and allow parish and town councils to meet virtually on a platform such as Zoom.
-They also cancel the requirement to hold an annual meeting in 2020 (although one may be held if the council wishes it).

 An explanation of the regulations and guidance on virtual meetings was issued in the Northants CALC eUpdate Mar/Apr 2020.